 How Much Rent Can I Afford – The Basics

 When entering into a lease for an apartment, the most important thing is to be sure it won’t break your budget.
 On the other side of the transaction is the landlord.
-They will also do their due diligence to make sure you are a good candidate and a low-risk renter who can afford the apartment.
+They will also do their due diligence to ensure you are a good candidate and a low-risk renter who can afford the apartment.

 Most landlords will want to see that your gross (pre-tax) annual income is at least 40x the monthly rent you’re committing to.
 The 40x Rule is the most basic way to determine if you can afford the rent.
 Simply take your pre-tax income and divide it by 40.
 If the result is more than the rent, you should be fine.
 If not, you might need to negotiate a lower rent or look elsewhere.